taroserigano/JWT-Authentication/README.md

 to make sure you are the right user.
 JWT use signup and verify, and lets you access across different sites and ports using this technology without having to store the session cookie data each time.

+How JWT Works:
+JWT contains :1.
+HEADER (encryption system), 2. payload data (like user.name) 3. secret key When the token gets generated, it has aall three componenets encoded.